• Skip to primary navigation

 Notes

-This salad can be served on a bed of baby greens or in a Boston lettuce cup.
+• Serve this salad on a bed of baby greens or inside Boston lettuce cups for a light, fresh presentation.

 Please keep in mind that the nutritional information provided below is just a rough estimate and variations can occur depending on the specific ingredients used.